andreabertolini1995/push_swap/README.md

 * rotate stack a and reverse rotate stack b, and
 * rotate stack b and reverse rotate stack a.

-The *cheapest* combinations of such operations is given by the following formula:
+The *cheapest* combinations of such operations is computes as follows:

 $$ \min(
       \min(